 Your immune system is very compromised when grieving and your chakra centres are fluctuating with your shifting emotions.

 Remember to breath deeply for two minutes every hour.
 Set your alarm if you have to.
-I believe it is helpful to visualise each deep 'in breath' is your loved one sending you love and each deep 'out breath' is you sending love to them.
+I believe it is helpful to visualise each deep 'in breath' is your loved one sending you love and each deep 'out breath' as you sending love to them.
 It helps on all levels.
 Our breath truly is the connector of our ongoing love.

 Our tears are our love expressed in liquid form.